xbresson/CE9010_2018/README.md

    * Windows: Double-click on the `Miniconda3-latest-MacOSX-x86_64.exe` file.
    * macOS: Run `bash Miniconda3-latest-MacOSX-x86_64.sh` in your terminal.
    * Linux: Run `bash Miniconda3-latest-Linux-x86_64.sh` in your terminal.
-1. Open a terminal.
-Windows: Open the Anaconda Prompt terminal from the Start menu.
+1. Windows: Open the Anaconda Prompt terminal from the Start menu.
+MacOS: Open a terminal.
 1. Install git: `conda install git`.
 1. Download the GitHub repository of the course: `git clone https://github.com/xbresson/CE9010_2018`.
 1. Go to folder CE9010_2018 with `cd CE9010_2018`, and create a Python virtual environment with the packages required for the course: `conda env create -f environment.yml`.
 Note that the environment installation may take some time.